KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 The letters function as internal diagnostics.
 Each church is a reflection of the self,
-a mirror of one mode
+a resonance of one mode
 through which the Theonic signal moves.

 ---